-What About Kids Aged 11 and Under?
+What About Kids Ages Four and Under?

 Until full approval comes, continue to practice safe measures that protect you and your loved ones from COVID-19, including doing your best to keep tight control of blood sugar levels.
 As Dr. DeSalvo shared with us, “for those who have not been able to get the vaccine, it remains important to wear a mask at school, work, and any indoor event.”

 What should I do if my child gets COVID-19 while waiting to be able to get the vaccine?

 While most children who do contract COVID-19 do not experience severe symptoms or outcomes from the disease, it is important to remain vigilant and seek help if symptoms begin to get severe, blood sugar levels start to get unmanageable, or ketones are persistent.
 Remember that ketones can be in the system and DKA (diabetic ketoacidosis) can happen even if blood sugar levels appear normal.

 As shared by Dr. DeSalvo, “as with any intercurrent illness, vigilant sick day management is key to preventing DKA with COVID-19.
 This should include frequent ketone and blood glucose monitoring (ideally with a continuous glucose monitor (CGM) if available), hydration, and insulin delivery.